Rossen Gergov

 Biography

 Rossen Gergov is internationally recognised for his work both on the symphony orchestra platform and on the opera stage.
 A conductor with equal enthusiasm for both traditional and contemporary opera productions, he has an impressive command of the opera canon from Mozart to newly commissioned works.
-He is a regular guest conductor with the Sofia Philharmonic Orchestra and also the Sofia Opera and Ballet, and previously held the position of Chief Conductor of the Bulgarian National Radio Symphony Orchestra.
+He is a regular guest conductor with the Sofia Philharmonic Orchestra and the Sofia Opera and Ballet, and previously held the position of Chief Conductor of the Bulgarian National Radio Symphony Orchestra.

-He has a close relationship with Japanese orchestras, having conducted the Tokyo New City Orchestra, Tokyo Philharmonic Orchestra, Tokyo Symphony Orchestra, Osaka Symphony Orchestra, Yomiuri Nippon Symphony Orchestra, Nagoya Philharmonic, Kyoto Symphony, Hiroshima Symphony and Sapporo Symphony.
-Across Europe, he has appeared with the Bamberger Symphoniker, DSO Berlin, Orchestre Philharmonique du Luxembourg, Orchestre National de Montpellier, Orquesta Sinfónica del Principado de Asturias, BBC Symphony Orchestra and BBC Scottish Symphony Orchestra, Ensemble Modern, Vienna Symphony Orchestra, Polish National Radio Orchestra, Katowice, Sinfonieorchester Basel, Pomeranian State Philharmonic, SWR Symphonieorchester, Noord Nederlands Orkest, and the Orquestra Sinfónica Portuguesa, and in China, with the China National Symphony Orchestra, and Sichuan Symphony Orchestra.
+Across Europe, he has appeared with the Bamberger Symphoniker, DSO Berlin, Orchestre Philharmonique du Luxembourg, Orchestre National de Montpellier, Orquesta Sinfónica del Principado de Asturias, Scottish Chamber Orchestra, BBC Symphony Orchestra and BBC Scottish Symphony Orchestra, Ensemble Modern, Odense Symphony Orchestra, Vienna Symphony Orchestra, Polish National Radio Orchestra, Katowice, Paderewski State Philharmonic Orchestra, Sinfonieorchester Basel, Pomeranian State Philharmonic, SWR Symphonieorchester, Noord Nederlands Orkest, and the Orquestra Sinfónica Portuguesa, and in China, with the China National Symphony Orchestra, and Sichuan Symphony Orchestra.

 Rossen studied piano and clarinet before taking conducting lessons with Michail Angelov and subsequently studying conducting with Leopold Hager at the University of Music and Fine Arts in Vienna.
 Seiji Ozawa invited him to the Tanglewood Music Festival after which he acted as Ozawa’s assistant.
 He conducted the ORF-Sinfonieorchester upon graduation and went on to become Assistant Conductor of the Tonkünstlerorchester Niederösterreich, a post he held until 2009.